-If the parents are not married, the father's information may be included on the birth certificate but a letter of paternity has to be completed and notarized at the birth center and then sent to the state within 10 days of birth.
+If the parents are not married, the father's information may be included on the birth certificate but a letter of paternity has to be completed, notarized and then sent to the state within 10 days of birth.
+The birth center has these forms and staff will help you with this and can notarize the form at your 3-day visit.
 If the paternity papers are not completed by the deadline, we are instructed by the state to turn in the paperwork without the father's name.
-To add the father's name, you will need to go to Santa Fe and pay a fee of about \$10-20.
+To add the father's name, you will need to go to Santa Fe at a later date and pay a fee of about \$10-20.

 The midwife selects the option to apply for a social security number when filling out the vital records form.
 The Social Security Administration will contact you to apply for a number.
-The Vital Records office should send you information within about 1-6 months so that you can get a copy of the birth certificate which costs \$10 per copy.
+The Vital Records office should send you information within about 4-8 weeks so that you can get a copy of the birth certificate which costs \$10 per copy.